brendt/stitcher.io/src/content/book/09-test-factories.md

 }
 ```

-Before looking at configurability, let's address a little improvement we can make right away: invoice numbers should be unique, so if we need two invoices in one test case, it will break.
+Before looking at configurability, let's address a little improvement we can make right away: invoice numbers should be unique, so if we create two invoices in one test case, it will break.
 We don't want to worry about keeping track of invoice numbers in most cases though, so let's have the factory take care of those:

 ```php
 class InvoiceFactory